Xilinx/VMC_Help/AIE/FIR_TDM/README.md

 When SSR > 1, this input data stream further split over multiple ports where each successive input sample is sent to a different input port in a round-robin fashion:

-For example SSR = 2 and 4-channel FIR TDM input array organization is explained in the figure below:
+For example, SSR = 2 and 4-channel FIR TDM input array organization is explained in the figure below:

 ![](./Images/Input_Format.png)